-Improving health equity in the United States is a priority for the Biden-Harris Administration in order to address longstanding disparities in health outcomes.
-According to the Centers for Disease Control and Prevention (CDC), health equity is achieved when every person has the opportunity to "attain his or her full health potential" and no one is "disadvantaged from achieving this potential because of social position or other socially determined circumstances."1 Health inequities are reflected in differences in outcome measures such as rates and severity of disease, quality of life, rates of disability, and length of life.
-These inequities can also be conceptualized and measured in terms of the drivers of differences in social drivers of health (social determinants of health (SDOH),3 health-related social needs (HRSN),4 and social risk factors (SRF)5), access to care, and, finally, differential quality of care within the health care system.
+Improving health equity in the United States is a priority for the Biden-Harris administration in order to address long-standing disparities in health outcomes.
+According to the Centers for Disease Control and Prevention, "Health equity is achieved when every person has the opportunity to 'attain his or her full health potential' and no one is 'disadvantaged from achieving this potential because of social position or other socially determined circumstances.'
+Health inequities are reflected in differences in length of life; quality of life; rates of disease, disability, and death; severity of disease; and access to treatment."2 These inequities can also be conceptualized and measured in terms of the drivers of differences in health outcomes.
+These begin upstream, with structural discrimination, which results in differences in social drivers of health (social determinants of health [SDOH4], health-related social needs [HRSN5], and social risk factors [SRF6]), access to care, and, finally, differential quality of care within the health care system.
 Recent efforts to quantify the contributions of different factors to health outcomes suggest that social and economic factors play a larger role than clinical care.
-For example, the County Health Rankings weights social and economic factors as the largest contributor to overall length and quality of life at 40%, while clinical care (both quality and access) contributes only 20%.6
+For example, the County Health Rankings weight social and economic factors as the largest contributor to overall length and quality of life, at 40 percent, while clinical care (both quality and access) contributes only 20 percent.7